crosstyan/dreambooth-scripts-for-autodl/README.md

 ```

 I'm not sure if `MAKEFLAGS` is effective since it still takes a long time to
-compile.
+compile and still only one core be used.
 I mean a about an hour or less, not sure.

 ## PowerShell